opallab/opallab.github.io/_pages/research.md

 # Research

-Our goal in OpAL is to develop and implement new optimization formulations and algorithms for relational machine learning problems.
-We like to view relational machine learning problems and procedures from an optimization perspective, although they might not always be posed that way.
+Our goal in OpAL is to develop and implement new optimization formulations and algorithms for machine learning problems on graphs.
+We like to view graph-based machine learning problems and procedures from an optimization perspective, although they might not always be posed that way.
 We are equally interested in theory and in practice.

-Questions of interest include: (i) what is the worst-case running time of an optimization algorithm?, (ii) what is the worst-case iteration complexity of an optimization algorithm? (iii) what are the prediction guarantees of a relational machine learning formulation?
+Questions of interest include: (i) what is the worst-case running time of an optimization algorithm?, (ii) what is the worst-case iteration complexity of an optimization algorithm? (iii) what are the prediction guarantees of a graph-based machine learning model?
-(iv)  how do we parallelize optimization algorithms for relational machine learning in a communication efficient way?
+(iv)  how do we parallelize optimization algorithms for graph-based machine learning in a communication efficient way?

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/sbm-example-louvian.pdf){: style="width: 300px; float: right; border: 10px"}